 |Address:||2411 Nw Carden Ave, Pendleton, OR 97801|

 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 848 students took at least one online class at Blue Mountain Community College.
-This is an increase from the 735 students who took online classes the previous year.
+In 2020-2021, 887 students took at least one online class at Blue Mountain Community College.
+This is a decrease from the 946 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.